-While hail is fairly rare here in Fitchburg, we do get hit with the occasional storm.
+While hail is fairly rare here in our hometown of Fitchburg, we do get hit with the occasional storm.
 In fact, we got hit with six hailstorms back in 2015, and seven hailstorms back in 2008, according to StormerSite’s hail report.
 When hail is pelting your roof, it can cause damage.
 That’s especially true for asphalt shingle roofs.
 Hail can strike these roofing shingles hard enough to remove their protective surface.
 You’ll end up with granules that have been removed from your shingles’ surfaces.

 Hail can also damage wood shake roofs and metal roofing.
 Hail can crack and loosen wood shakes, leaving the subsurface completely exposed.
 Hail can also dent metal roofing; fortunately, metal roofing will still work the same as it did before the storm, it’ll just be pocked with dents and dings.

 In extreme cases, hail may damage slate roofs, especially older slate tile roofs.
 These roofs may crack or chip in extreme hailstorms.

 High winds can damage any roofing material.
 In certain cases, it can remove tiles, shakes, or shingles completely.
 Keep a keen eye on your roof after a storm with high winds.
 You may notice that you have asphalt shingles with edges that are curled, or you may have shingles that are missing altogether.
 Wood shakes are also quite prone to wind damage, since they’re lighter than other roofing materials.
 High winds rarely damage slate tile roofs (again, due to their weight), or metal roofs (since they’re well secured with several screws).
 However, damage can still occur to these roofs in the most extreme cases.